onlysiam/react-redux-academic-grade-tracker/README.md

 # An Academic Grade Tracker

 A react-redux based seamless web application.
 User can keep track of their academic courses and grades.
-User can add semesters, courses.
+User can add semesters and new courses.
+Also there is a CGPA calculator which can be used to calculate cgpa.

 ## Built With